not-a-boring-mary-anne/not-a-boring-mary-anne.github.io/content/about.md

 ![](/uploads/ckt-2.jpg)

 I like working on technical problems where I'm able to own the product development, end-to-end.
-Give me a tough problem the team had been stuck solving for years, I'll hack my way to get over the learning curve and deliver an [MVP within a month](https://www.productplan.com/glossary/minimum-viable-product/ "Minimum Viable Product").
+Give me a tough problem the team had been stuck on solving for years, I'll hack my way to get over the learning curve (no matter how steep) and deliver a straw-man solution, a.k.a. [a working MVP within a month.](https://www.productplan.com/glossary/minimum-viable-product/ "Minimum Viable Product")

+Recently, I've been working on projects in automotive, wireless communications and technopreneurship.

+Looking to add a cool AF product engineer on your team?
+You can reach me at masdimaisip@gmail.com

+Just keep hacking!